petal2020/petal_beethoven_diabelli-variations/README.md

 # petal_beethoven_diabelli-variations
-data sets for performance analyses of Ludwig van Beethoven’s 'Diabelli-Variations' (1823)
+data sets for performance analyses of Ludwig van Beethoven’s 'Diabelli Variations' (1823)

 This repository introduces the data sets created during research on recorded performances of Ludwig van Beethoven’s 'Diabelli Variations' (1823).
 It complements the following article: